Nissan Micra hatchback (2017 - ) review

 How much equipment do I get?

-The N-Connecta model is a sideways step from this, and upgrades from the Acenta with a fancier sat-nav system with live traffic information, as well as automatic air conditioning and rear electric windows.
+The N-Connecta model is a sideways step from this, and upgrades from the Acenta with a fancier sat-nav system with live traffic information, as well as automatic air-conditioning and rear electric windows.

-Nissan is also keen to push the personalisation theme with the new Micra, offering lots of colour combinations, and contrasting bumper inserts and stickers, both inside and out.
 If you fancy a bells-and-whistles Tekna model, you get some fancy seats that come complete with Bose speakers built into the front headrests, as well as keyless entry and start, a rear-view camera and rear parking sensors.

 The Micra is a car that will appeal to a wide cross-section of potential customers.
 It’s got snazzy looks, good safety standards and it’s easy to drive with a range of trim levels to suit different budgets.
 The latest engines improve performance and make it even more appealing.